 Slipping on something that has been spilt might sound like a trivial and mundane accident, but it could result in you getting seriously hurt.
 And, more importantly, it could well be actually something that was reasonably preventable.
 Causing someone to slip and fall on a spillage could make a party liable for a compensation claim.

 This guide is an introduction to how such claims work and how you could make them.
-We are going to explain what some of the different situations are in which slipping accidents could occur and what you could do about claiming compensation for them.
+We are going to explain some of the different situations are in which slipping accidents could occur and what you could do about claiming compensation for them.

 This guide also contains pointers on: